simonwep/genesis/README.md

 ### API

-The API is kept as simple as possible, there is nothing more than simple data-validation, json-storage and user-authentication.
+The API is kept as simple as possible, there is nothing more than user, data and account management.

-It comes with the following endpoints (so far):
+#### Authentication and account

 * `POST /login` - Authenticates a user via [JWT](https://jwt.io/).
   - Takes a `user` and `password` as json object.